ORGANIZATION OVERVIEW

 Live Work Philadelphia is focused on attracting specific segments of the U.S. population the city needs and lacks, and that the city has always struggled to attract organically.

-As a resident attraction marketing program, the priority is to create an online presence for the city notably with a website and the use of Search Engine Optimization (SEO) strategies that improves a website’s visibility when people search online for items related to what the website offers.
+As a resident attraction marketing program, the priority is to create an online presence for the city notably with a website and the use of Search Engine Optimization (SEO) strategies that improves a website’s visibility when people search online for items or opportunites related to what the website offers.
 SEO strategies are monitored continuously and adjustments are made based on performance and outcomes.
 This digital practice also allows for a city’s brand to be present at critical moments by those searching online for evidence that cities under consideration align with their aspirations for the quality of life they seek and for their careers and their lifestyles.

 Via the website, visitors can explore the full range of amenities the city offers and connect them with employers via easy to use “next steps” to explore opportunities that local companies have available.
 The website will also provide information for housing, employment, education, neighborhood and civic and professional organizations.
 Quick visits and overnight stays with local tourism partners will be encouraged and promoted to foster greater familiarity with the city, the local job market, and communities and neighborhoods.